10 Most Comfortable Headphones – Over-Ear & On-Ear Models that Feel Like Heaven

 iClosed-back has better noise isolation.
 Open-back has better soundstage but worse noise isolation

-Sony MDR-1A are overall the most comfortable headphones for most people.
+Sony MDR-1A are overall the most comfortable over-ear headphones for most people.

 Sony makes a lot of headphones and they probably have more data and experience with designing headphones than any other brand.
 It just makes sense they made one of their premium over-ear headphones super comfy.